Terms and Conditions

 - If the consumer makes use of his right of withdrawal, all additional agreements are legally

 Article 9 – Obligations of the entrepreneur in the event of withdrawal

 - If the entrepreneur makes the notification of withdrawal by the consumer possible electronically, he will immediately send a after receipt of this notification.

-- The entrepreneur reimburses all payments from the consumer, including any delivery costs charged by the entrepreneur for the returned product, without delay but within 14 days following the day on which the consumer gives him the withdrawal. he may wait with repayment until he has received the product or until the consumer proves that he has returned the product, whichever is the earlier
+- The entrepreneur reimburses all payments from the consumer, including any delivery costs charged by the entrepreneur for the returned product, without delay but within 14 days following the day on which the consumer gives him the withdrawal. he may wait with repayment until he has received the product or until the consumer demonstrates that he has returned the product, whichever is earlier

 - The entrepreneur uses the same payment method that the consumer has used for reimbursement, unless the consumer agrees to a different method.
 The refund is free of charge for the consumer.

 - If the consumer has opted for a more expensive method of delivery than the cheapest standard delivery, the entrepreneur does not have to reimburse the additional costs for the more expensive method